Noise Policy Timeline

 November 2021 — The City Council’s Ordinance Committee holds a public hearing on a proposal to limit noise from gas-powered leafblowers to 65 decibels and prohibit their use from 6:00 p.m. – 9:00 a.m.
 The ordinance is never brought up for a vote.

-January 2024 — After a full year in office, Mayor Smiley announces his second major noise-policy initiative: an interest in deploying noise cameras to address rampant vehicle noise in Providence, following similar efforts in Newport, RI.
-The city solicitor’s office, led by Elorza holdover Jeff Dana (whom Smiley re-appointed) apparently says doing so requires a change in state law.
+January 2024 — After a full year in office, Mayor Smiley announces his second major noise-policy initiative: He expresses an interest in deploying noise cameras to address rampant vehicle noise in Providence, following similar efforts in Newport, RI.
+The city solicitor’s office, led by Elorza holdover Jeff Dana (whom Smiley re-appointed) apparently tells him doing so requires a change in state law.

-Yet despite having helped moved major pieces of legislation through the RI General Assembly in his capacity as former Gov. Gina Raimondo’s chief of staff — and the fact that official Assembly policy already supports such technology — Smiley is unable to get the relevant committee to even bring the proposal up for a vote, and his noise-camera initiative goes back to the drawing board for another year.
-Meanwhile, Providence residents continue to endure the adverse effects of vehicle noise.
+Yet despite having helped moved major pieces of legislation through the RI General Assembly in his capacity as former Gov. Gina Raimondo’s chief of staff — and the fact that Assembly policy already supports such technology — Smiley is somehow unable to get the relevant Assembly committee to even vote on the bill (much less pass it), and lacking a contingency plan, his noise-camera initiative is further delayed.

 ________________

-1 The claim (including by some city officials) that excessive noise only became an issue when the relative quiet during COVID-19 pandemic offered a stark contrast to “noise as usual” is belied by decades of complaints and official responses — including new ordinances — seeking to curtail the wide variety of noise sources in the city that preceded the pandemic by 50 years or more.
-The fact that some noise denialists weren’t even born when Providence introduced major noise-abatement initiatives may explain their self-serving misinformation that the issue is new.
+1 The claim (including by some city officials) that excessive noise only became an issue when the relative quiet during COVID-19 pandemic offered a stark contrast to “noise as usual” is belied by decades of complaints and official responses — including new ordinances — seeking to curtail the wide variety of noise sources in the city that preceded the pandemic by more than 50 years.

-2 The information in the timeline is sourced from the archives of the Providence Journal.
+2 The historical information in the city’s noise-abatement timeline is sourced from the archives of the Providence Journal.

-3 The drop also roughly coincided with the administration of Mayor Angel Taveras, who was elected in 2010.
-A subsequent rebound in the Journal’s noise coverage during Mayor Jorge Elorza’s first term indicates that the issue remained a public concern — as well as indicating a lack of enforcement under the new mayor.
+3 The drop also roughly coincided with the administration of Mayor Angel Taveras, who was elected in 2010 and not known for vigorous enforcement.
+A subsequent rebound in the Journal’s noise coverage during Jorge Elorza’s first term indicates that the issue remained a public concern — as well as indicating a lack of meaningful enforcement under the new mayor.